Helping you stay warm and well

 Cold Weather Payment

-Residents in receipt of certain benefits could get a £25 payment to cover extra heating costs if the temperature drops below freezing seven days in a row.
+Residents receiving certain benefits could get a £25 payment to cover extra heating costs if the temperature drops below freezing 7 days in a row.

 After each period of very cold weather in your area, you should get a payment within 14 working days into the same bank account as your benefit payments.